Our Governors

 The Purpose of Governance

-Vice Chair of Governors – Mrs S Andleeb
+Vice Chair of Governors – Mr O Willetts

 The purpose of governance is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.